-I’ve been writing with Markdown for a several years.
-And when I write with Markdown, I use a text editor — mainly Emacs with its Markdown mode.
+I’ve been writing with Markdown for several years.
+And when I write with it, I use a text editor — mainly Emacs with its Markdown mode.

 I’ve also tried a number of dedicated Markdown editors.
 Some were good, and some not so.
 In the end, I always went back to using a text editor.
 A text editor works for all of my needs (Markdown and otherwise), even though I’m not a techie or a power user.

 Sometime in the last 18 months or so, Steven Ovadia (who you might remember from this interview) mentioned a dedicated Markdown editor called Typora.
 Knowing that Steven has good judgement when it comes to things like this, and to prove he’s a bad influence on me, I decided to give Typora a try.

 It didn’t disappoint.
 So let’s take a quick look at Typora, shall we?

 When you fire it up, you get a blank canvas.

 Start typing.
 When you add markup, you’ll notice that Typora switches to a WYSIWYG view of your document.

 That’s the default behaviour.
 If you click in, say, a link or a formatted bit of text, you’ll see the Markdown formatting.